… are you at risk of penalties for non-compliance?

 Landlords must stay on top of a number of things pertaining to property safety and tenant well-being, including but not limited to:

-- Gas safety – Landlords have a legal obligation to maintain a gas safety record, and ensure all installations and fittings are safe.
-You must have a Gas Safe registered engineer conduct a safety check and issue a Landlord Gas Safety Certificate.
+- Gas Safety – Landlords have a legal obligation to maintain a Gas Safety record, and ensure all installations and fittings are safe.
+You must have a Gas Safe registered engineer conduct a safety check annually and issue a Landlord Gas Safety Certificate.

-- Electrical safety – Under the Housing (Scotland) Act 2014, landlords must have an Electrical Installation Condition Report) check done at least every five years; failing to do so is considered a criminal offence and carries a fine.
+- Electrical safety – Under the Housing (Scotland) Act 2014, landlords must have an Electrical Installation Condition Report (EICR) check done at least every five years; failing to do so is considered a criminal offence and carries a fine.

 - Obtain permits for HMOs – In Scotland, the maximum fine for operating an unlicensed HMO is £50,000.